Continuous Chain of Thought Enables Parallel Exploration and Reasoning: Abstract

 \section{Abstract}

-Current language models generate chain-of-thought traces by autoregressively sampling tokens from a finite vocabulary.
-While this discrete sampling has achieved remarkable success, conducting \underline{c}hain-\underline{o}f-\underline{t}hought with \underline{co}ntinuously-valued \underline{t}okens (CoT2) offers a richer and more expressive alternative.
-Our work examines the benefits of CoT2 through logical reasoning tasks that inherently require search capabilities and provide optimization and exploration methods for CoT2.
-Theoretically, we show that CoT2 allows the model to track multiple traces in parallel and quantify its benefits for inference efficiency.
-Notably, one layer transformer equipped with CoT2 can provably solve the combinatorial "subset sum problem" given sufficient embedding dimension.
-These insights lead to a novel and effective supervision strategy where we match the softmax outputs to the empirical token distributions of a set of target traces.
-Complementing this, we introduce sampling strategies that unlock policy optimization and self-improvement for CoT2.
-Our first strategy samples and composes $K$ discrete tokens at each decoding step to control the level of parallelism, and reduces to standard CoT when $K=1$.
-Our second strategy relies on continuous exploration over the probability simplex.
-Experiments confirm that policy optimization with CoT2 indeed improves the performance of the model beyond its initial discrete or continuous supervision.
+Modern language models generate chain-of-thought traces by autoregressively sampling tokens from a finite vocabulary.
+While this discrete sampling has achieved remarkable success, conducting \underline{c}hain-\underline{o}f-\underline{t}hought with \textit{\underline{co}ntinuously-valued} \underline{t}okens (\textbf{CoT2}) offers a richer and more expressive alternative.
+Our work provides new theoretical guarantees and algorithms for CoT2, motivated by logical reasoning tasks that inherently require search capabilities.
+Theoretically, we establish how CoT2 facilitates the model to track multiple discrete traces in parallel; and quantify the level of achievable parallelism and its benefits for inference efficiency.
+We also provide a CoT2-based one-layer transformer construction that solves the combinatorial ``subset sum problem'' given a sufficient embedding dimension.
+These insights arise from a novel and effective supervision strategy where we match the language model outputs to the empirical token distributions of a set of target traces.
+Complementing this, we introduce sampling strategies that unlock policy optimization methods for CoT2.
+Our primary strategy samples and composes $K$ discrete tokens at each decoding step to control the level of parallelism.
+Experiments confirm that (i) the optimal level of parallelism is governed by the embedding dimension, (ii) our continuous supervision strategy can outperform alternative methods, and (iii) policy optimization with CoT2 indeed improves the performance of the model beyond its initial discrete or continuous supervision.